- Home

 Fionnuala O'Leary

 Fionnuala is Manager of the School of Applied Social Studies, a role that involves working closely with the Head of School and senior management to drive the strategic development of the School.
 She is responsible for the school's administrative functions and its day-to-day operations as well as managing the school's financial and budgetary functions.
-Fionnuala has over 20 years experience as a School Manager.
+Fionnuala has 25 years experience as a School Manager.
 She holds a Diploma in Management from the UK's Institute of Leadership & Management.

 Her role includes: